Cyb3rCl0n3/GitHub-Profile-Readme/README.md

 ## Configuration
 - In the `_config.yml` file add your GitHub username and your wakatime username
 - In the `neofetch.md` file you can customize your portfolio
+- After committing the changes in less than a minute it will appear on your profile
 ## Preview
 ```console
 Cyb3rCl0n3@github.com: ~$ neofetch